Appendices

 Meta Archetypes

 Meta-archetypes are fundamental symbolic patterns resonating across inner and outer worlds, reflecting the structure of the soul and the cosmos.
-They represent core principles of reality and the transformative journey outlined in the Dragon’s Path.

 The Axis Mundi